Community Learning Series

 What is the Community Learning Series?

-The Community Learning Series is a series of two-month long learning sessions.
-During each session we read a selected book together to explore systems of oppression and take collective action.
+The Community Learning Series is a series of learning sessions offered throughout the year.
+During each session we explore selected media together to explore systems of oppression and take collective action.

-Through facilitated group discussions, we’ll create a shared understanding of the concepts in the book, connect the material to current issues, apply what we’ve learned to create impact, and deepen our engagement with local action and initiatives.
+Through facilitated group discussions, we’ll create a shared understanding of the concepts we’re exploring, connect the material to current issues, apply what we’ve learned to create impact, and deepen our engagement with local action and initiatives.
 Learn more here.

-Do I need to read anything before the orientation?
+Do I need to read or watch anything before the orientation?

 Nope!
-You’re welcome to get started, but we won’t be discussing the reading during the orientation.
+You’re welcome to get started, but we won’t be discussing the materials during the orientation.
 We’ll spend time introducing ourselves, the Community Learning Series, and getting to know one another.

 What am I committing to when I sign up?

-When you join in, you are committing to attending the orientation, the three facilitated discussions, and taking one action from each of the Collective Action Alerts.
+When you join in, you are committing to attending the orientation, the two facilitated discussions, and taking one action from each of the Collective Action Alerts.

-The orientation and discussions are bi-weekly from 6-7:30pm.
-We understand if you cannot attend the whole time, but please make it a priority to attend as much of the session that you can – meaningful and consistent participation from all members is necessary to ensure greater discussion of the topics we are focusing on.
+The orientation and discussions are bi-weekly.
+The orientation and discussions are from 6-7:30pm.
+We understand if you cannot attend the whole time, but please make it a priority to attend as much of the discussion that you can – meaningful and consistent participation from all members is necessary to ensure greater discussion of the topics we are focusing on.

 What are Collective Action Alerts?